jd28/Solstice/docs/game.rst

   :param int shape: SHAPE_*
   :param int size: The size of the shape.
 Dependent on shape or RADIUS_SIZE_*.
-  :param location: Shapes location
+  :param location: Shapes location.
-  :param bool line_of_sight: This can be used to ensure that spell effects do nt go through walls.
+  :param bool line_of_sight: This can be used to ensure that spell effects don't go through walls.
+Default: ``false``
   :param int mask: Object type mask.
+Default: ``OBJECT_TYPE_CREATURE``.
   :param vector origin: Normally the spell-caster's position.
+Default: Zero vector.

 .. function:: PCs()